 Minimalist, understated and low-maintenance, there’s a lot to love about an exposed concrete driveway (this is the material Gina ultimately chose for her driveway).

-You can find all sorts of exposed concrete aggregates now, from simple grey pebbles like the driveway below, to those with a more colourful mix of orange and red pebbles, too.
-You can check out the product range at Holcim for ideas if this option appeals to you.
+You can find all sorts of exposed concrete aggregates now.
+From simple grey pebbles like the driveway below, to those with a more colourful mix of orange and red pebbles, too.
+You can also check out the product range at Holcim for ideas if this option appeals to you.

 It’s difficult to know for sure what materials have been used on these last two driveways — if you can shed some light, please share!

-Our guess is the first has used a grey brick paver or Bluestone paver, and the second has used a cut stone?
+Our guess is the first has used a grey brick paver or Bluestone paver.
+Maybe the second also used a cut stone?

 In any case, they’re both beautiful so we had to include them in the gallery!